 Peyia is a large and welcoming village clinging to the rugged hills that act as a backdrop to this photogenic stretch of Paphos coastline.
 The centre of Peyia village offers traditional tavernas, restaurants with international theme nights, wine bars, coffee shops, a bank, a medical centre, well-stocked supermarkets, fruit market and a bakery.

 The popular resort of Coral Bay is located within a 5-minute drive from Peyia.
 This family-oriented area has become a lively resort with plenty to offer with plenty of restaurants, bars and amenities.
-The resort boasts two sandy beaches, the busier of the two being the popular Coral Bay Beach located within less than a five-minute drive.
+The resort boasts two sandy beaches, the busier of the two being the popular Coral Bay Beach.
 This sandy horseshoe shaped bay is honoured with a Blue Flag of the European Union.
 Sunbeds and umbrellas are available for hire, water sports are on offer and there are two beach cafes providing refreshments.

 Paphos Town, approximately 12 kilometres away, was once the capital of the island and is now included in the official UNESCO list of cultural and natural treasures of the world's heritage.
 The remains of villas, palaces, theatres, fortresses and tombs mean that the town is of exceptional architectural and historic value.
 The well-preserved mosaics and the Tombs of the Kings are probably the biggest cultural draw with further archaeological discoveries continually being made.